 Regardless, Costa Rica's demilitarized status has allowed its government to devote more funding to education and environmental conservation.
 In 2010, the New Economics Foundation added to Costa Rica's accolades, placing it ahead of every country in the world on its Happy Planet Index.

 So what would happen if we ended war?
 Based on what we know, it seems like life would carry on just fine with at it.
 Should we grow nostalgic for our warring past, we've no shortage of war books, movies, plays, songs and video games to scratch the itch.

 Was 1970s soul singer Edwin Starr right?
 Is war good for absolutely nothing?
-Explore the links on the next page and judge for yourself.
+Explore the links below and judge for yourself.

 - Dalai Lama.
 "A Talk For (Inner Peace and) World Peace."
 YouTube.com.
 July 9, 2011.
 (Aug.
 9, 2011) http://www.youtube.com/watch?v=QxhVvXqBiDc&feature=player_embedded#at=955